Formal Complaint Procedure

 VIU team members maintain an open-door policy.
 Students may express concerns to any administrator.
-In order to resolve the problem at the earliest opportunity, all students are encouraged to address their complaints initially to the VIU staff member involved or the other department responsible for overseeing the immediate area causing the concerns.
+In order to resolve the problem at the earliest opportunity, all students are encouraged to address their complaints initially to VIU staff member involved or the other department responsible to oversee the immediate area causing the concerns.
 It is advisable for VIU staff members and department involved to briefly record the complaints in writing and share with other departments if the case and experience could benefit other departments.
 For example, academic concerns will be handled by the instructors directly.
 Students should first discuss the problem with the instructor and then with the Dean of the School, if necessary.
-If the problem is not resolved at that level, the student should then contact the Vice President of Academic Affairs.
+If the problem is not resolved at that level, the student should then contact the Chief Academic Officer.

 Stage 2: Referral to Appropriate Executive

 In the event that a complaint may not be resolved at the departmental level, the complaint will be escalated to the next highest level.
 If the complaint is academic in nature, it would be escalated from the faculty to the dean, and eventually the Chief Academic Officer level.
 A complete list of possible escalation is below:

 |Department Receiving Complaint||Executive Level Escalation|